Skip to content

 Info

-When a run is triggered from a GitHub Pull Request and the Pull Request is mergeable (ie. there are no merge conflicts), we check out the code for something they call the "potential merge commit" - a virtual commit that represents the potential result of merging the Pull Request into its base branch.
-This should provide better quality, less confusing feedback.
+When a run is triggered from a GitHub Pull Request and the Pull Request is mergeable (meaning there are no merge conflicts), we check out the code for something called the "potential merge commit".
+This virtual commit represents the potential result of merging the Pull Request into its base branch and should provide higher quality, less confusing feedback.

-If you're using pull requests in your flow, it is possible that we'll receive duplicate events.
-For example, if you push to a feature branch and then open a pull request, we first receive a push event, then a separate pull request (opened) event.
-When you push another commit to that feature branch, we again receive two events - push and pull request (synchronized).
-When you merge the pull request, we get two more - push and pull request (closed).
+If you're using pull requests in your flow, Spacelift might receive duplicate events.
+For example, if you push to a feature branch and then open a pull request, Spacelift first receives a push event, then a separate pull request (opened) event.
+When you push another commit to that feature branch, we again receive two events: push and pull request (synchronized).
+When you merge the pull request, we get two more: push and pull request (closed).

-It is possible that push policies resolve to the same actionable (not ignore) outcome (eg. track or propose).
-In those cases instead of creating two separate runs, we debounce the events by deduplicating runs created by them on a per-stack basis.
+Push policies could resolve to the same actionable (not ignore) outcome (e.g. track or propose).
+In those cases, instead of creating two separate runs, we debounce the events by deduplicating runs created by them on a per-stack basis.

 The deduplication key consists of the commit SHA and run type.
 If your policy returns two different actionable outcomes for two different events associated with a given SHA, both runs will be created.
-In practice, this would be an unusual corner case and a good occasion to revisit your workflow.
+In practice, this would be an unusual corner case and a reason to revisit your workflow.

-The push policy can also be used to have the new run pre-empt any runs that are currently in progress.
-The input document includes the in_progress key, which contains an array of runs that are currently either still queued or are awaiting human confirmation.
+You can use push policies to pre-empt any in-progress runs with the new run.
+The input document includes the in_progress key, which contains an array of runs that are currently either still queued, ready, or awaiting human confirmation.
 You can use it in conjunction with the cancel rule like this:

 1